ornldaac/Airborne_CO2/README.md

-# Visualizing airborne, in-situ CO2 data from NetCDF using R
+# Visualizing airborne in-situ CO2 data from NetCDF using R

-### *Presented at 2022 Ecological Society of America meeting*
+### Presented at 2022 Ecological Society of America meeting

 ### *Workshop: Exploring changes in vulnerable ecosystems with NASA data*

 ### August 16, 2022

+### Keywords: R, geotrajectory, airborne platform, CO2, NetCDF

 # 1. Overview

-This repo hold an R Markdown document prepared for a workshop at the 2022 Ecological Society of America conference.
+This repository holds an exercise to demonstrate how to visiualize airborne geotrajectory information saved in a NetCDF file and how to subset the dataset for further analysis.
+The excercise uses the open-source software R.  The procedure is availabe in an R Markdown document for use with RStudio and also as in standard Markdown format.

 # 2. Dataset